emilyjspencer/Notes/Express/README.md

 * **Express** is a Node framework which helps to make the process of building a server, easier.
 * It can be built in pure Node.js, but Express speeds this process up.
-* It is currently the most popular Node wed development framework and can be described as a lightweight, unopinionated framework, similar to Sinatra, as opposed to Rails - which is extremely opinionated and very much a heavyweight framework.
+* It is currently the most popular Node web development framework and can be described as a lightweight, unopinionated framework, similar to Sinatra, as opposed to Rails - which is extremely opinionated and very much a heavyweight framework.
 * Lightweight frameworks leave much of the work up to the developer while heavyweight frameworks, especially if scaffolds and generators are used  - in the case of Rails - can do much of the work for you.
 * Hence the reason why at Makers, we are introduced to Sinatra, before moving on to Rails